Mailman (City Letter Carrier)

 I'm CCA struggling to meet my sup's 3pm deadline in my 1st wk.
 I was given a RT 85% residntl.
 The sup complained I take 7.5hrs to do a 3hr job.
 They said take a day off but u noted CCA can't be disciplined for too slow but no wrk is like discipline.

-Asked by GS from Calif. almost 12 years ago
+Asked by GS from Calif. about 12 years ago

 I can't comment on your particular situation, but maybe I misspoke about no discipline as long as you are doing your job.
 I agree that taking a day off does sound like discipline.
 Did you call the SUpv to say you couldn't make the 3PM deadline?
 They shouldn't be so hard on you in the first week, though going over by 4.5 hrs is quite a bit.
 Any chance of somebody training you better to be more efficient as you deliver?
 These are just some suggestions.